Helping Hands Community Based Service, Inc.

 Community Support — Community Support services consist of rehabilitative, environmental support and resource coordination considered essential to assisting an individual in gaining access to necessary services.
+You must be heavily skilled in providing extensive customer service to all types of clients and patients, even difficult to read and understand ones.
 In addition, create environments that promote resiliency and support the individual with basic life skills and transitional planning back into the community.

 Anger Evaluation — The process of the anger management evaluation includes a psychosocial background interview, and the completion of the Anger Inventory, Controlling and Violent Behaviors Checklist, and the Anger Index, a 36 question, reversed scored scale used to determine levels of hostility, anger, and aggression.

 Crisis Intervention — Services directed toward the support of a child, adolescent, or adult who is experiencing an abrupt and substantial change in behavior which is usually associated with a precipitating situation, and which is in the direction of severe impairment of functioning or a marked increase in personal distress.
 Crisis Intervention is designed to prevent out of home placement, hospitalization and/ or jail.

 Diagnostic Assessment — Psychiatric diagnostic interview including; a history, mental status exam, evaluation and assessment of physiological phenomena (including co-morbidity between behavioral and physical health care issues, there are some great alternatives to the sleep number bed if you are on a budget), psychiatric diagnostic evaluation (including assessing for co-occurring disorders and the development of a differential diagnosis), screening and/or assessment of any withdrawal symptoms for individuals with substance related diagnoses, assessment of the appropriateness of initiating or continuing services, and a disposition.
 These are completed by a face-to-face evaluation of the individual and may include communication with family, other sources, and the ordering of medical interpretation by laboratory or other medical diagnostic studies.